About Cub Scout Pack 396

 Uniforms

 Cub Scouts wear uniforms that display their current rank and their individual achievements.
-The uniform demonstrates that a Scout is part of a den, part of the pack, and part of Boy Scouts of America as a whole.
+The uniform demonstrates that a Scout is part of a den, part of the pack, and part of Scouting America as a whole.
 When Scouts are wearing their uniform, they are representing Scouting to the public.

-Parents are responsible for providing a Class A uniform for their Scout by the end of September for any Scouts joining in the summer or early fall, and as soon as possible for Scouts joining later in the year.
+Parents are encouraged to provide a Class A uniform for their Scout by the end of September for any Scouts joining in the summer or early fall, and as soon as possible for Scouts joining later in the year.
 The components of a Class A uniform for each rank are explained at the site linked below.
 Pack 396 doesn’t require official uniform pants or socks, but a uniform shirt, hat, belt, and neckerchief are expected.

 Pack 396 provides each Scout with a Class B uniform t-shirt that the Scout can wear for any activities where they are likely to get messy, like slime-making, cooking, or camping.
 This is covered by pack dues paid when you join, or when you register each year.